raffber/merge_tool/README.md

 The tool takes 2 hex files as inputs: An application and a bootloader.
 Then it allows producing several artifacts out of them:

-* A merged hex file
+* A merged hex file containing both bootloader and application (typically used for production)
 * A script file for updating the application
-* An JSON info file capturing release information about the image
+* A JSON file capturing release information about the image

-As an extension of above features, it supports systems consisting of several "nodes" (i.e. individual MCUs).
-I.e. it allows processing several pairs of firmwares.
+As an extension of above features, it supports systems consisting of several "nodes" (i.e. individual MCUs in a system).
+I.e. it allows processing several firmwares.

 The tool also supports reading or writing meta-data from/to the hex files.
 This may be used to either configure the release process directly from the source code of the application, or, vice-versa include meta information into binary image which could then be used by the application during runtime.

 ## Command Line Interface